NEHA-FDA Retail Flexible Funding Model Grant Program: Frequently Asked Questions

 How much funding can be requested through each of the three eligibility tracks?

-Applicants who submit a Track 2 Development Base Grant can request up to $61,500 when they choose the option to work on Standard 9 in their base grant, and also apply for all three of the Optional Add-On grants: up to $10,000 for their Track 2 Development Base Grant; up to $24,000 to be a Mentor with 5 Mentees; up to $7,500 for Training; and up to $20,000 for a Special Projects grant.
+Applicants who submit a Track 2 Development Base Grant can request up to $61,500 when they choose the optional outcome to work on Standard 9 in their base grant and the Training Optional Add-On, and also apply for maximum funding for all three of the Optional Add-On grants: up to $17,500 through their Track 2 Development Base Grant; up to $24,000 to be a Mentor with 5 Mentees;; and up to $20,000 for a Special Projects grant.

 Applicants who have an open Track 3 Maintenance and Advancement Base Grant cannot request additional base grant funding but can request up to $51,500 by applying for all three of the Optional Add-On grants: up to $24,000 to be a Mentor with 5 Mentees; up to $7,500 for Training; and up to $20,000 for a Special Projects grant.

-We received an award for CY 2022.
+We received an award for CY 2022 and/or CY 2023.
 Will we need a new login to access the NEHA-FDA RFFM Grant Portal?

-No. The same NEHA-FDA RFFM Grant Portal used to apply for grants in Fall 2021, and that is currently used to manage CY 2022 grants, will be used again for CY 2023 applications.
-Simply log in to the Grant Portal using a current username and password - which can be recovered / reset from the grant program website.
+No. The same NEHA-FDA RFFM Grant Portal used to apply for grants in CY 20233 and CY 2023 and that is currently used to manage those grants, will be used again for CY 2024 applications.
+Simply log in to the Grant Portal using a current username and password - which can be recovered/reset from the grant program website.

 Both existing grantees and new applicants can access the Grant Portal by clicking on the "Access the Grant Portal" button from the NEHA Retail Grants home page.